KevinKra/Notes/certifications/aws/developer/resource.md

 - If a request is throttled, what failure message does it return?
 - If a request is throttled, what exception is returned?
 - Does DynamoDB automatically manage the throughput for your index tables?
-- With auto scaling enabled, you define what a rcu/wcu range and what else?
+- With auto scaling enabled, you define a RCU/WCU range and what else?
 - With auto scaling, can a table or global secondary index adjust its provisioned read/write capacity to handle sudden spikes in traffic without causing throttling?
 - What kind of fee and usage levels do you need to define when you used DynamoDB reserved capacity?
 - Is reserved capacity available for tables using DynamoDB standard-IA or on-demand capacity mode?